By The Gourmet Girl, Lynn Cline

 Santa Fe has more places to eat per capita than a lot of major cities in the country.
-This may explain why it’s so hard for locals to name their single favorite place to eat.
-The answer may depend on many factors, from what mood we’re in to what season we’re in, to the day of the week or even the time of day.
+This may explain why it’s so hard for locals to name their single favorite Santa Fe restaurant.
+The answer may depend on factors like what mood we’re in to the season, the day of the week or time of day.
 Any list that purports to name locals’ favorites is bound to cause controversy, especially if yours isn’t on it.
 But here’s a start at that list, offering a few undeniable favorites.
 Take a look and then let us know your top picks, if they’re not listed below, so we can add them.

 Today, the Coyote is owned by consummate restaurateur Quinn Stephenson, who recently bought Santacafe, another landmark dining institution that locals love.
-The Coyote’s kitchen is helmed by talented executive chef Eduardo Rodriguez.
+The Coyote’s kitchen is helmed by Chef Dakota Weiss.
 When it comes to celebrating a special occasion, locals love to splurge at the Coyote Cafe.
 If you’re looking for a more wallet-friendly option, the rooftop Coyote Cantina offers more casual food and lofty views of downtown Santa Fe.
 Check out their video.

 315 Restaurant & Wine Bar